Skip to content

 Properties & Methods

-In each of the methods it provides theses properties and methods:
+In each of the methods it provides these properties and methods:

 • arguments: A property to get the list of arguments.